AngleWyrm10/VillagerCoins/README.md

 This modpack seeks to correct those anomalies by switching away from using clunky emeralds as currency, into something a bit more suitable to the Minecraft fantasy genre: Coins of copper, silver, and gold.

 #### What is currency?
-Money is a type of portable storage for value, in some ways similar to Refined Storage, Applied Energistics, and ProjectE EMC.
+Money is a type of portable storage for value, in some ways similar to [Refined Storage](https://www.curseforge.com/minecraft/mc-mods/refined-storage), [Applied Energistics](https://www.curseforge.com/minecraft/mc-mods/applied-energistics-2), and [ProjectE](https://www.curseforge.com/minecraft/mc-mods/projecte).
 That value can be stored as money by trading things for money, and then drawn back out by trading money for things.
 It is a liquid asset that can take the shape of anything it can be traded for.

 #### Stability & Inflation
 If a copper coin can be traded for a rabbit, and a rabbit can be traded for a copper coin, then that copper coin holds the promise of a rabbit.
 This reversible trade gives the coin the property of holding the value of a rabbit for later trade.